-- select the Outcome in the Outcome Tracker - select 'add a variation' in the Outcome detail screen and record; - for earnings-based Outcomes, the Participant's earnings based on the payment date (as shown on the Payslip) that aligns within the relevant Services Australia fortnight. - for hours-based Outcomes, the Participant's hours to align with the Services Australia fortnight in which the Participant worked, not when they received their earnings.
+- select the Outcome in the Outcome Tracker - select 'add a variation' in the Outcome detail screen and record; - o for earnings-based Outcomes, the Participant's earnings based on the payment date (as shown on the Payslip) that aligns within the relevant Services Australia fortnight. - o for hours-based Outcomes, the Participant's hours to align with the Services Australia fortnight in which the Participant worked, not when they received their earnings.

 After the variation has been added to the Department's IT Systems, Payslips for the period of the variation must be uploaded as Documentary Evidence.
-The Outcome will become available for the

-Effective from: 1 January 2025 Page 72 of 164 Provider to claim in the Department's IT System if the appropriate rate reductions or hours have occurred to meet the Outcome requirements and the Provider is satisfied that all other Outcome requirements are also met.
+The Outcome will become available for the Provider to claim in the Department's IT System if the appropriate rate reductions or hours have occurred to meet the Outcome requirements and the Provider is satisfied that all other Outcome requirements are also met.